-Prerequisite: Students MUST be at least a sophomore to enroll in this course.
-This is a requirement from URI so that students may earn URI credits.
 Introduction to Computing & Data Science is a half year introduction to basic computational thinking skills completed through computer programming, Google suite applications and data study.
 Students will complete several projects including creating a data story and several programs.
 No prior computer science experience is required.
 Students will earn 4 credits from URI through concurrent enrollment and successful completion of the course.
 This course is part of CS4RI.

-649 Computer Science Work-Based Learning Credit: .50 SHEA ----- -------------------------------------- ------------- ------
+649 ) Computer Science Work-Based Learning Credit: .50 SHEA ----- --- -------------------------------------- ------------- ------

-Prerequisite: Students must have been enrolled and been successful in Introduction to Computing & Data Science and AP Computer Science Principles.
+Prerequisite: Seniors ONLY enrolled in the Information Technology CTE Pathway; Students must have been enrolled and been successful in Introduction to Computing & Data Science and AP Computer Science Principles.
 Computer Science Work-Based Learning is a course designed for Seniors to complete the 80 hours of work-based learning needed to earn CTE credit for their diploma.
 Students will work with industry professionals to plan, develop and market an app or website.

-662 AP Computer Science A Credit: 1 SHEA ------------------------------------- ------
+662 AP Computer Science A Credit: 1.0 SHEA ----- ----------------------- ------------- ------

-Prerequisites: Students must have successfully completed Algebra 1 and Geometry.
-It is required that students have taken AP Computer Science Principles.
-Students enrolled in this course are expected to register and sit for the AP exam.
-This may also be an elective for Pre-Engineering.
+Prerequisites: Seniors ONLY enrolled in the Information Technology CTE Pathway; It is required that students have taken AP Computer Science Principles.
+Students enrolled in this course are required to take the AP Exam